yusufkarakehya/icodebetter/.github/detailed_setup.md

 If you encounter an error while starting the project in eclipse, then do the following:

+It could either be about java version or maven dependencies.
+If it's about java version, then following is the solution.

 Select the framework and press `Alt + Enter`

   <br>